boussou/php-framework-benchmarks/README.md

     \$app->run();
     LONGSTRING

-### Install Slim
+### summary
 --------------------

 Debian GNU/Linux 8.1 (jessie)

 PHP 5.6.9-0+deb8u1 (cli) (built: Jun  5 2015 11:03:27)

- 7:30 for the setup from scratch
+> 7:30 for the setup from scratch

 Running the Benchmarks
 ======================

 I took the same ab command as from http://taylorotwell.com/how-lumen-is-benchmarked/.
 Put it in an alias to ease the thing.

     alias bench='ab -t 10 -c 10 -k '

-now the bench commands will be
+now the bench commands will be like

     bench http://<ip>/lumen/public/|grep "Requests per second"